-Similarly, we can write listeners' message beliefs about reliability, r^t , as
+Similarly, we can write listeners' message beliefs about reliability, $r^t$ , as

-$$r^{t} = \lambda{r} r^{o} + (1 - \lambda{r}) r^{d} \quad \text{with} \quad \lambda{r} \in [0, 1]$$ (3)
+$$r^{t} = \lambda{r} r^{o} + (1 - \lambda{r}) r^{d} \quad \text{with} \quad \lambda{r} \in [0, 1].$$ (3)

-With a default belief of 0, our results from Figure 1 suggests a value of $\lambda{\ell} \approx 1 - 0.34 = 0.66$ for level beliefs and $\lambda{r} \approx 1 - 0.91 = 0.09$ for reliability beliefs.
+With a default belief of 0, our results from Figure 1 suggests a value of $\lambda{\ell} \approx 1 - 0.34 = 0.66$ for level beliefs and $\lambda_r \approx 1 - 0.91 = 0.09$ for reliability beliefs.

-This reduced-form characterization of the effects of transmission on message beliefs can be microfounded with various models proposed in the existing literature.
-First, it can be captured by models of noisy processing (e.g., Enke and Graeber, 2023; Gabaix, 2019; Ba et al., 2022; Augenblick et al., 2021).
-Noisy processing models have been prominent in the recent literature, as they provide a disciplined and tractable way to characterize common distortions in belief formation and other decision domains.
+This reduced-form characterization of the effects of transmission on message beliefs can be microfounded with various models from the existing literature.
+First, it can be captured by a model of noisy transmission that relies on the intuitions of noisy processing models popular in the recent literature (e.g., Enke and Graeber, 2023; Gabaix, 2019; Ba et al., 2022; Augenblick et al., 2024).
+This modeling approach provides a disciplined and tractable way to characterize common distortions in belief formation and other decision domains.

-Under this interpretation, the defaults correspond to prior beliefs about the level and reliability of the original prediction, respectively.
+Under the noisy transmission interpretation, the defaults correspond to prior beliefs about the level and reliability of the original prediction, respectively.
 The transmission process adds zero-mean noise to the level and reliability expressed in the original message.
 The listener to a transmitted message combines their prior with the transmitted signal realization to form a Bayesian posterior about the level and reliability of the original prediction; the nonzero weight placed on priors due to the introduction of transmission noise results in the attenuation observed in Figure 1.
-The degrees of compression for level and relaibility are captured by the shrinkage factors λ{l} and λ{r} .
-These weights are determined by the variances of the transmission noise terms: more transmission noise means a lower λ and greater attenuation.
-Under this model of noisy transmission, message beliefs result from Bayesian inference in a standard signal extraction problem.
+The degrees of compression for level and reliability are captured by the shrinkage factors $\lambda{\ell}$ and $\lambda_r$ .
+These weights are determined by the variances of the transmission noise terms: more transmission noise means a lower $\lambda$ and thus greater attenuation.
+Differential information loss results because transmission adds higher-variance noise to the reliability than the level.
+Under this model of noisy transmission, message beliefs emerge from (quasi-)Bayesian inference in a standard signal extraction problem.
 We relegate the derivation of the reduced-form equations (2) and (3) using a canonical noisy inference approach to Appendix A.

 Alternatively, transmission-induced compression towards an intermediate belief could reflect a form of ignorance or feeling of "I don't know" (Fischhoff and Bruine De Bruin, 1999), or a process of anchoring-and-adjustment (Tversky and Kahneman, 1974) caused by listening to a transmitted message.
 This could be true if listeners find it difficult to decode or interpret the contents of transmitted messages, give up, and retreat to a default belief.
-Under this interpretation, the weights λ reflect the difficulty of decoding each type of information.
+Under this interpretation, the weights $\lambda$ reflect the difficulty of decoding each type of information.